routsiddharth/Lunch-Time/README.md

 ## Thank you!

-This game was the first medium-sized project that I made in Python, in March 2020, and I would appreciate it if you gave me some advice!
+This game was the first medium-sized project that I made in Python, and I would appreciate it if you gave me some advice!
 Thank you so much if you decided to try my game out!